Instructions for adapting your code to an analysis pipeline

 The last step is to load your saved pipeline in BON and a Box and run it in the “run pipelines” tab.

-Your pipeline should generate a form, which you can fill and click run.
+Your pipeline should generate a form, which you can fill and then click run.

 You can look at the log of each of your scripts to read errors and debug.